labuzzetta/labuzzetta.github.io/index.md

 I am a PhD co-major student in statistics and environmental science at Iowa State University.
 My co-advisors are Dr. Zhengyuan Zhu (Department of Statistics) and Yuyu Zhou (Department of Geological and Atmospheric Sciences).

-I recieve support from the Center for Survey Statistics and Methodology (CSSM) where I work as a research assistant and from the NSF DataFEWSion Traineeship program.
+I recieve support from the Center for Survey Statistics and Methodology (CSSM) for my work as a research assistant and from the NSF DataFEWSion Traineeship program.

 Research Interests
 ------------------